 2. Two paper bags on top of each other

-How to get super durable paper bag?
+How to get a super durable paper bag?
 Put two of them on top of each other.

-If you put two paper bag one on another, it becomes very strong, almost as sturdy as, for example, a jute bag.
+If you put two paper bags on top of each other, it becomes very strong, almost as sturdy as, for example, a jute bag.
 So if you worry that a paper bag might break, use two of them together.
 It’s practically a permanent paper bag.

 3. Piece of clear plastic tube to cover hard surfaces and metal products